sagar0419/Kubernetes-network-policy/README.md

 ## Description.
 - This repo contains code which will only allow frontend and backend namespace to communicate.
 It will also allow communication from the frontend and backend namespace to the kube-dns pod running in the kube-system namespace.
 - Pods running in the Kubernetes cluster use the kube-dns service for resolving service names to IPs.
-- Network Policy files in this repo can be used in Calico and Cilium CNI as both CNI support Kubernetes Network Policy.
+- Network Policy manifest present in this repo can be used in Calico and Cilium CNI as both CNI support Kubernetes Network Policy.

 ## Manifest.
 As we know that Kubernetes network policy is namespace scoped, so we have created 2 manifest files, one for the frontend namespace and one for the backend namespace.